pivotal/docs-tap/getting-started/about-supply-chains.hbs.md

 ## <a id="path-to-prod"></a>A path to production

-A path to production allows users to create a unified access point for all of the tools required for their applications to reach a customer-facing environment.
+A path to production allows you to create a unified access point for all of the tools required for your applications to reach a customer-facing environment.
 Instead of having four tools that are loosely coupled to each other, a path to production defines all four tools in a single, unified layer of abstraction.
 The path to production can be automated and repeatable between teams for applications at scale.